edsonrdev/github-explorer/README.md

 ## Install

-First of all, you need to clone this repository, run the command `git clone {github-explorer}`.
+First of all, you need to clone this repository, run the command `git clone https://github.com/edsonrdev/github-explorer.git`.

-After that enter the newly created folder, with the command: `cd {github-explorer}`.
+After that enter the newly created folder, with the command: `cd github-explorer`.

 Then run the command `yarn` or `npm install`, to download all dependencies.